Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: Cubic wavefunction coefficients

 \subsection{The $\langle T\Sigma^{2}\rangle$ coefficient}

-Finally, we consider the situation with two partially-massless fields interacting with a single massless field, leading to the cubic wavefunctional coefficient $\langle T^{ij}_{\bfk_{1}}\Sigma^{lm}_{\bfk_{2}}\Sigma^{no}_{\bfk_{3}}\rangle'$.
+Finally, we consider the situation with two partially massless fields interacting with a single massless field, leading to the cubic wavefunctional coefficient $\langle T^{ij}_{\bfk_{1}}\Sigma^{lm}_{\bfk_{2}}\Sigma^{no}_{\bfk_{3}}\rangle'$.
 This corresponds to the interactions~\eqref{TwohOperatorBasis} with the parameter values~\eqref{eq:pmpmmd}.